Container Garden Ideas

 Group Containers Together

-Group small or medium-sized containers for maximum impact.
-A corner filled with terra cotta containers of many sizes will look luxurious.
-Use the thriller-filler-spiller idea here, too.
-Put the tallest in the center or back, place groups of fillers in the middle and arrange cascading elements around the perimeter.
+Want a welcoming burst of color?
+Arrange a planter collection along a walkway or flanking an entry door.
+You can group small or medium-sized containers for maximum impact.
+A corner filled with terracotta containers of many sizes will look luxurious.
+You may use the "thriller-filler-spiller" approach here, too.
+But put the tallest in the center or back.
+Then, place groups of fillers in the middle and arrange cascading elements around the perimeter.

 Grow Vertical Gardens